misaki-web/grepp/README.md

 	url="grep+:///home/user/Desktop/script.js:150"
 	xdg-open "$url"

+`grep+` will try to open the file at the specified line number, searching for a supported editor installed on the system and running it with the right arguments (for example `gedit /path/to/file +150`).
+Editors searched are the following:

+- atom
+- code (Visual Studio Code)
+- eclipse
+- emacs/emacsclient
+- geany
+- gedit
+- gvim
+- jedit
+- kate
+- kile
+- kwrite
+- micro
+- nano
+- notepadqq
+- pluma
+- qtcreator
+- scite
+- vi
+- vim

 ## Terminals without link support

 If your terminal doesn't support custom links, you can enable the link fallback in the configuration file.
 However, it will disable line number support.